Universal Design for Learning

 Abby also works as an Inclusive Education Consultant, working with schools and education providers internationally to provide impactful guidance, resources and workshops for busy teachers.
 She has extensive experience of supporting students who are neurodivergent and has recently published two books on facilitating inclusive practice and student wellbeing within the classroom.

-Dr Nick Gill, University of Exeter
+Dr Robert Eaton, University of Bath

 Assessing Whether Regular In-Person Testing is Inclusive for Students with Disabilities – Anca Dobrescu & Jess Fielding (University of Bristol)